Tannakian categories in positive characteristic: Internal characterisations

 In order to proceed to the last section on neutrality of tannakian categories we need a short interlude on affine group schemes.
 We refer to \cite{Wa} for the basic notions and to \cite{Mas} for the corresponding results for supergroup schemes.
 We prove some facts which are presumably well-known, but for which we did not find references.

 Consider an affine supergroup scheme $G$ with homomorphism $p:\mZ/2\to G$ inducing the grading on $\mk[G]$, see \cite[\S 8.19]{Del90}.
 We denote by $\Rep(G,p)$ the category of $G$-representations in $\svec$ which yield the canonical $\mZ/2$-action on super spaces via $p$.
 As a special case, we can consider an affine group scheme as an affine supergroup scheme and set $p$ to be the trivial homomorphism.
 Then $\Rep(G,p)$ corresponds to the ordinary category of $G$-representations in $\vecc$.
-For a closed sub(super)group $H<G$ we denote by $\left(\Rep(G,p)\right)^H$ the tensor subcategory of all representations for which $H$ is in the kernel.
-Recall the notion of `tensor subcategory' from \ref{TensSub}.

-\begin{thm} Consider an affine supergroup scheme $G$ with $p:\mZ/2\to G$ as above.
+For a closed sub(super)group $H<G$ we denote by $\Rep(G,p)^H$ the tensor subcategory of all representations for which $H$ is in the kernel. \begin{thm} Consider an affine supergroup scheme $G$ with $p:\mZ/2\to G$ as above.
 There is a bijection between closed normal subgroups $N\lhd G$ and tensor subcategories of $\Rep(G,p)$:

-Furthermore, the essential image of the canonical tensor functor $\Rep(G/N,p)\to\Rep(G,p)$ is precisely $\left(\Rep(G,p)\right)^N$. \end{thm} \begin{proof} The statement about the essential image follows immediately from the existence of the quotient $G/N$ in \cite[Theorem~16.3]{Wa} and its universality, see \cite[Theorem~15.4]{Wa}.
+Furthermore, the essential image of the canonical tensor functor $\Rep(G/N,p)\to\Rep(G,p)$ is precisely $\Rep(G,p)^N$. \end{thm} \begin{proof} The statement about the essential image follows immediately from the existence of the quotient $G/N$ in \cite[Theorem~16.3]{Wa} and its universality, see \cite[Theorem~15.4]{Wa}.

 For any tensor subcategory $\bT\subset \Rep(G,p)$, composition of the inclusion functor and the forgetful functor $\Rep(G,p)\to\svec$ yields a fibre functor $\bT\to\svec$.
-By Lemma~\ref{LemTannForm}(i), there exists a super group scheme $H$ under $\mZ/2$ with an equivalence $\Rep(H,p)\simeq\bT$ of tensor categories.
+By Lemma~\ref{LemTannForm}(i), there exists a super group scheme $H$ under $\mZ/2$ with a tensor equivalence $\Rep(H,p)\simeq\bT$.
 Since the functor $\Rep(H,p)\simeq\bT\hookrightarrow \Rep(G,p)$ admits a commutative diagram (up to isomorphism) with the forgetful functors to $\svec$, it follows from Lemma~\ref{LemTannForm}(i) that it induces a homomorphism $G\to H$ under $\mZ/2$, which in turns induces the functor $\Rep(H,p)\to \Rep(G,p)$, up to isomorphism.
 By \cite[Proposition~2.21(a)]{DM}, the morphism $\mk[H]\to\mk[G]$ is injective, so by definition in \cite[\S 15.1]{Wa}, $H$ is a quotient of $G$ and hence of the form $G/N$ for a closed normal subgroup $N$, see \cite[Corollary~16.3]{Wa}.

-By the first paragraph, the above procedure assigning a normal subgroup to a tensor subcategory is a two-sided inverse of the one in the theorem. \end{proof}
+By the first paragraph, the above assignment of a normal subgroup to a tensor subcategory is a two-sided inverse of the function in the theorem. \end{proof}

 \begin{cor} Suppose that under the bijection in Theorem~\ref{ThmSubCat}, we have $N_1\mapsto \bT_1$ and $N_2\mapsto\bT_2$, for closed normal subgroups $N_1,N _2\lhd G$.
 Then we also have $N_1\cap N_2\mapsto \langle \bT_1,\bT_2\rangle$ and $N_1N_2\mapsto \bT_1\cap\bT_2$. \end{cor} \begin{proof} By construction, the bijection is order reversing, for the inclusion orders on both sets.
 The partially ordered sets are actually lattices, so the join and meet will be interchanged. \end{proof}